Vladimir-csp/uwsm/README.md

   - Lists of variables for export and cleanup are determined algorithmically by:
     - comparing environment before and after preparation procedures
     - boolean operations with predefined lists
-- Can work with WM desktop entries from `wayland-sessions` in XDG data hierarchy in two different scenarios:
+- Can work with Desktop entries from `wayland-sessions` in XDG data hierarchy in two different scenarios:
-  - Actively select and launch WM from Desktop entry (which is used as WM instance ID):
+  - Actively select and launch compositor from Desktop entry (which is used as compositor instance ID):
     - Data taken from entry (Can be amended or overridden via cli arguments):
       - `Exec` for argument list
       - `DesktopNames` for `XDG_CURRENT_DESKTOP` and `XDG_SESSION_DESKTOP`